databricks/terraform-provider-databricks/docs/guides/aws-private-link-workspace.md

 ```

 ## Configure networking
+In this section, the goal is to create the two back-end VPC endpoints:
+- Back-end VPC endpoint for SSC relay
+- Back-end VPC endpoint for REST APIs

+-> **Note** If you want to implement the front-end VPC endpoint as well for the connections from the user to the workspace front-end, use the transit (bastion) VPC that terminates your AWS Direct Connect or VPN gateway connection or one that is routable from such a transit (bastion) VPC.
+Once the front-end endpoint is created, it can be supplied to [databricks_mws_networks](../resources/mws_networks.md) resource using vpc_endpoints argument.
+Use the [databricks_mws_private_access_settings](../resources/mws_private_access_settings.md) resource to control which VPC endpoints can connect to the UI or API of any workspace that attaches this private access settings object.

 The first step is to create the required AWS objects:
 - A subnet dedicated to your VPC endpoints.
 - A security group dedicated to your VPC endpoints and satisfying required inbound/outbound TCP/HTTPS traffic rules on ports 443 and 6666, respectively.